Helen Dixon, Program & Outreach Manager

 Joanne has always been committed to community service, volunteering with the Volunteer Action Committee of Eugene while in college.
-While living in New York she volunteered with an after-school tutoring program at a homeless shelter near her apartment.
-When she returned to Oregon, Joanne volunteered with a variety of education-based non-profit organizations.
+In New York she served as a tutor for at risk children.
+When she returned to Oregon, Joanne gave her time to a variety of education-based non-profit organizations.
 Working with the Sauvie Island Center allows Joanne to merge her two passions: commitment to community and a love of fresh, local food.

 Board of Directors

 Celine Fitzmaurice, Board Chair, is a community-based learning instructor and faculty development professional at Portland State University.
 She teaches senior capstone courses on a variety of environmental and social justice themes.
 Her “Farm Education for Youth” capstone has partnered with the Sauvie Island Center since 2005.
 She is deeply committed to the Sauvie Island Center and has served as a board and committee member on and off since its inception.
 In her spare time, Celine enjoys hiking, singing, and introducing kids to the wonders of the more-than-human world.

 Sally Hersh, Secretary, is a nurse-midwife and an associate professor of clinical nursing at OHSU.
 Prior to moving to Oregon in 1990, she worked as a midwife in Chicago and Boston with families from Mexico, Central America, and Puerto Rico.
 Sally has a keen interest in the intersection between health education, nutrition, and food equity, particularly pertaining to pregnancy and family health.
 She believes that pregnancy and childhood education about healthy food can have a lifelong impact on children and their families.
 She enjoys exploring the beauty of the Pacific Northwest, biking, vegetarian cooking, singing, and spending time with her husband, 2 daughters, son-in-law, and family dogs and cats.